permutationlock/avengl_triangle/README.md

 ./build clean
 ```

 [^1]: Only tested on Linux and Windows.
-The C compiler must support at least
-    the C99 or C11 standard.
+Getting a cross-compiler toolchain for
+    MacOS that supports the various graphical frameworks seems like a pain and
+    I haven't gotten around to it yet.
+No Apple support yet.

 [1]: https://github.com/permutationlock/libaven
 [2]: https://musl.libc.org/